Empire / Regency (approx. 1795-1820)

 A pelisse was a long coat with likewise long sleeves.
 Pelisses were high-waisted and usually made of fine fabrics.
 They could be plain or adorned with trimming, fine buttons, braid and embroidery.
 The colours for autumn could be darker and bolder than those for spring and summer, when light shades were more appropriate.
 In the same way, fabrics for summer and winter differed.

-To protect themselves from the cold and draughtiness of the houses and to spice the (white) dresses up, cashmere shawls and wraps were worn.
-The word „shawl“ has its origin in the Persian language and originally describes a woollen garment for men.
-These wraps soon gained fashionable importance.
-They were imported from India and later also manufactured in Europe, where the Scottish city Paisley became famous for them and lent its name to the distinctive drop-shaped pattern.
-Napoleon's wife, Empress Josephine, owned more than 300 shawls.
+For protection from the cold and draughtiness of the houses and to spice the (white) dresses up, colourful shawls and wraps were worn.
+They were imported from India and later also manufactured in Europe, where the Scottish city Paisley became known for them and lent its name to the distinctive drop-shaped pattern.
+In Jane Austen's Mansfield Park, for example, Lady Bertram ponders that her nephew William's next journey as a navy lieutenant may take him to India where he may aquire her a fine shawl which she much desires.

 Long overcoats, cloaks, capes and mantelets made of wool, merino and velvet and trimmed with fur were much in demand, too.
-One of those garments was the Redingote, a top coat quite alike to a dress but in closed in the front (often buttoned) and made of hardwearing and somewhat water-repellant cloth, was useful for journeys on horseback and being out in poor weather.
+One of those garments was the Redingote, a top coat quite alike to a dress but in closed in the front and made of hard-wearing and somewhat water-repellant cloth, was useful for journeys on horseback and being out in poor weather.
 The Redingote had originally been an item of men's clothing and the name is derived from "riding coat."
-In some cases the protecting was supported by being made of several layers and/or shoulder capes to prevent getting wet through.
-The skirt was cut overlong to cover the wearer's feet when up on horseback in side saddle or perched in the box seat of an open carriage.
+In some cases, several layers and/or shoulder capes were added, inspired by men's greatcoats, to better withstand rain.
+The skirt was cut long to cover the wearer's feet when up on horseback in side saddle or perched in the box seat of an open carriage.

-Queen Louise of Prussia in military inspired dress (Wikimedia Commons, public domain) Regency dress
+Queen Louise of Prussia in military inspired dress and blue spencer with gold braid, portrait

 Queen Louise of Prussia in military inspired dress (Wikimedia Commons)